 Exercise Management for Persons with Chronic Diseases and Disabilities

-Unlike textbooks on special populations, ACSM's Exercise Management for Persons With Chronic Diseases and Disabilities provides an overview of exercise management and addresses a wider spectrum of chronic diseases and disabilities.
+With Exercise Management for Persons with Chronic Diseases and Disabilities, you will begin with an overview of exercise management and addresses a wider spectrum of chronic diseases and disabilities.
 A consistent and concise format allows readers quick access to the pathology of interest, training and response to exercise, management of medications, and recommendations and special considerations of exercise testing and programming.
 Within the text, diseases and disorders are organized into seven sections: cardiovascular diseases; pulmonary diseases; metabolic diseases; immunological and hematological disorders; orthopedic diseases and disabilities; neuromuscular disorders; and cognitive, psychological, and sensory disorders.
 Information presented for each of the 49 conditions is based on the most current clinical research.